Frequently Asked Questions

 Do I need to send fonts with my files?

 Yes.
-Send all the fonts used in your document along with your document files (we recommend using Postscript or Open Type fonts, but we can work with True Type fonts).
+Send all the fonts used in your document along with your document files (we recommend using Open Type or True Type fonts).
 Exceptions to this rule are files where fonts have been converted to outlines, flattened Photoshop files and PDF files with embedded or subset fonts.

 Can I use images I've downloaded from the internet?